RWS/dd-webapp-custom-examples/docs/customizing/Advanced-skinning.md

         background-color: #f6f6f6;
     }
 }

 ```

-The styles we've added inside the `skin-overwrites.less` will overwrite the styles of the buttons / tiles on the home page.
+The styles we've added inside the `skin-overwrites.less` will overwrite the styles of the activity indicator, buttons and the tiles on the home page.
-We've also removed the background image from the search bar.

 To get access to the mixins / variables defined inside the theming directory we've added an import on the top `@import (reference) "~theme-styles";`.
 This import can be used in any less file to get access to the theming api's.